Plumbing Services in Kansas City, Missouri

 Kansas City draws its drinking water from the Missouri River and treats it at KC Water facilities.
 The Environmental Working Group has identified 10 contaminants in KC tap water that exceed their health guidelines, including lead, which enters through older service pipes and plumbing fixtures.
 Currently, 10% of tested samples show lead levels above 2.1 parts per billion.
 Hard water mineral deposits also accelerate sediment buildup in water heaters and corrode copper supply lines from the inside, shortening fixture lifespan.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Kansas City plumbing pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Kansas City plumbing provider.

 Most Kansas City homes have a shut-off valve in the basement, near the water heater, or along the front foundation wall.
 Turn it clockwise until tight.
 If you can’t find it, shut off at the meter box near the curb using a meter key.
 In older KC neighborhoods, the valve may be corroded — keep a meter key on hand.